nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Groups can only be added if it has been created.
 * You can remove all the person’s tags/groups by typing `t/` and `g/` respectively without specifying any tags/groups after it.
+* Adding duplicate groups/tags to a `Person` would not result in multiple groups/tags created.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.